 FOOD: See meals on page 25 for further information. - Breakfast: If eating at school Lunch: A lunch box labeled with child's name ice pack required, thermos for heated foods.
-We do not have microwaves in the preschool classrooms.

 In the event that a child does not have adequate supplies, food or clothing parents will be called at home or work to bring them in.